Find Affordable College Courses

 $10,878 Average Tuition & Fees

-Read full report on Physical Sciences at Lock Haven University
+Full Physical Sciences at Lock Haven University Report

 $11,259 Average Tuition & Fees

-Out of the 14 schools in Pennsylvania that were part of this year’s ranking, East Stroudsburg University of Pennsylvania landed the # 2 spot on the list.
-Located in the city of East Stroudsburg, East Stroudsburg University is a public college with a moderately-sized student population.
+A rank of #2 on this year’s list means East Stroudsburg University of Pennsylvania is a great value for physical sciences students.
+Located in the small city of East Stroudsburg, East Stroudsburg University is a public college with a medium-sized student population.

-The average tuition and fees for an in-state undergraduate at East Stroudsburg University are $11,259 a year.
+In-state tuition fees for undergraduate students at East Stroudsburg University are $11,259 per year.

 Read full report on Physical Sciences at East Stroudsburg University of Pennsylvania